breatheco-de/content/src/content/lesson/asynchronous-algorithms-async-await.md

 handlingAllPromises();
 ```

-### In the example above, instead of awaiting for a promise every new line, we could use the Promise.all method and wait for all the promises to be fulfilled.
+> ☝ In the example above, instead of awaiting for a promise on every new line, we could use the `Promise.all` method and wait for all the promises to be fulfilled.

 ```javascript
 let [first, second, third] = await Promise.all([promise1(), promise2(), promise3()]);